How to run a half marathon in 2 hours involves a 9.09 per mile pace and a great deal of persistence on the part of the athlete.

 What caused that?
 How do you drop 21 minutes in any long distance event over 10K?

-I failed numerous times from 2002 to 2007 before I broke 2.20.00 so I cannot emphasize enough just how patient you have to be at the longer distances such as the half-marathon.
+I failed numerous times from 2002 to 2007 before I broke 2.20.00.
+So, I cannot emphasize enough just how patient you have to be at the longer distances.

 Faster Long Runs

-This was a massive change in tactics for me and I want for you to get your head wrapped around so that you can mimic some of the techniques I used to your advantage.
+This was a massive change in tactics for me.
+So, I want you to remind yourself of that so you can mimic some of the techniques I used to your advantage.

-Long runs of this length and at higher anaerobic efforts can be intimidating but you will gain massive confidence in breaking the 2 hour barrier by changing up how you conduct your long runs.
+Long runs of this length and at higher anaerobic efforts can be intimidating.
+That being said, you will gain massive confidence in breaking the 2 hour barrier by changing up how you conduct your long runs.

 For example, let’s say in the past you have done your long runs at 11.00 mile pace just focusing on time on your feet.